 - Must have completed an undergraduate statistics course

 - Completion of an M.P.H. program admissions form

 - Completed a 500-word (typed) essay on reasons for applying to the program

 - Two letters of recommendation

-» Plan of study for Master of Public Health
+» View course requirements for the Master of Public Health

 Upon completion of the M.P.H. program, the student will:

 - Acquire an understanding of the public health paradigm for health promotion and disease prevention and will be able to conceptualize, implement and evaluate population health interventions.